NLPerWS/KMatrix-2/README.md

 <img src="images/deploy1.png" style="zoom:60%;" />

 ​	3.
 Task Management and Evaluation
    Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in picture.
+Users can:

-   We can create evaluation task, and select evaluation dataset & K-LLMs system we create.
-After that, we can run the evaluation task, and the evaluation results will be presented.
+   1) Construct evaluation task: create evaluation task, select evaluation dataset & K-LLMs system.
+   2) Executing evaluation task: After constructing evaluation task, we can run the evaluation task, and the evaluation results will be presented.
+   3) Managing evaluation task: View the evaluation task execution progress, abort or delete the evaluation task.

 <img src="images/deploy_task_with_res.png" style="zoom:60%;" />